kumkumshh/movie-recommender-system/README.md

 This repository contains the code for a movie recommender system built using machine learning.
 The system recommends movies based on user preferences and uses cosine similarity for recommendations.

+## Live Site

+You can view the live version of my portfolio at: [Movie Recommender System](https://moviefinderrr.streamlit.app/)

 ## Features
 - **Movie Recommendation**: Recommends movies similar to the one selected by the user.
 - **Cosine Similarity**: Uses cosine similarity to measure how closely related movies are based on their features.